 NEVER LEAVE YOUR PARASOL OPEN OR UNATTENDED IN WINDY CONDITIONS.

 To clean the fabric, open the Parasol, lay on its side and remove dirt using a soft brush with water.
-In order to protect the Teflon properties, we recommend Indian Ocean Premium Canvas Cleaner.
+In order to protect the Teflon properties, we recommend Indian Ocean Multi Outdoor Furniture Cleaner.
 Do not Dry Clean.

 Outdoor Furniture Cushions